-My name is Paul Panfalone.
-I am an artist and designer originally from East Aurora, New York, a small suburb just outside the hard luck city of Buffalo.
-I currently reside in Southern California, he is currently based out of Columbus, Ohio.
+Paul Panfalone is an artist and designer originally from East Aurora, New York, a small suburb just outside of Buffalo.
+After spending some time in Southern California, he is currently based out of Columbus, Ohio.